top of page

 Let’s clear this up: Does the IUD cause hormone imbalance?

-Short answer: Yes — but how the IUD can contribute to hormone imbalance depends on the type of IUD you have.
-Hormonal IUDs (like Mirena, Liletta, Skyla, Kyleena) release synthetic progestin into the uterus.
-This can:
+How the IUD affects hormones depends on the type of IUD you have.
+Hormonal IUDs (like Mirena, Liletta, Skyla, Kyleena) release synthetic progestin into the uterus, which can:

-Suppress ovulation (in some but not all women)
+• Suppress ovulation (in many, but not all women)

-Thin your uterine lining (which often leads to no bleeding)
+• Thin your uterine lining which often leads to no bleeding (but some women still get periods)

 👉 Copper IUDs don’t release hormones, but they can still trigger inflammation in some women and may alter mineral balance (especially copper/zinc ratios).

-Over the past ten years, working with women, I have observed common symptoms that develop after the placement of an IUD.
-These include:
+Over the past ten years, working with women, I have observed common hormonal imbalance symptoms that develop after the placement of an IUD.

 These symptoms are often dismissed as “normal” or not linked to the IUD.
 However, it's important for women to know that their experiences with the IUD can absolutely differ from those of friends or relatives.